Biography

 She joined Harvard Medical school and Boston Children's Hospital as a postdoctoral fellow and later as an instructor in the Division of Genetics and Genomics, where she focused on identifying genetic causes of autism spectrum disorder.

-Dr. Chahrour joined the faculty at the McDermott Center for Human Genetics and the departments of Neuroscience and Psychiatry in 2015.
+Dr. Chahrour joined the faculty at the Eugene McDermott Center for Human Growth and Development and the departments of Neuroscience and Psychiatry in 2015.

 Research Interest